-A collaboration between the National Wildlife Federation, CT Forest and Parks Association, and the LEGO® Community Fund U.S.
+A collaboration between the National Wildlife Federation, Springfield Public Schools, the Connecticut Forest and Park Association, and the LEGO® Community Fund U.S.

-Under this program, NWF and CFPA have also recruited and trained a cadre of NWF Habitat Steward volunteers to help support the schools in the development and maintenance of their gardens, as well as the use of the gardens as outdoor classrooms.
-These volunteers participated in 24 hours of training held over 4 different sessions.
-The LEGO Community Fund U.S. will also support the program with a number of employee based volunteers who will work with the schools in the fall and engage with students through hands-on based activities and garden related programming.
+The LEGO Community Fund U.S. will also support the program with a number of employee-based volunteers who will work with the schools in the fall and engage with students through hands-on activities and garden-related programming.

-CREC Academy of Aerospace and Engineering in Windsor, CT is participating in the Monarch Mission Program.
-This spring they were able to plant three pollinator gardens on the campus, including over 30 milkweed plants they received from Monarch Watch as well seedlings that the students raised in their classrooms.
-As part of the Eco-Schools process they also integrated the community into their program by working with local businesses that helped to support their efforts by donating topsoil, compost and additional perennials.
+CREC Academy of Aerospace and Engineering in Windsor, Connecticut, is participating in the Monarch Mission Program.
+Last spring they were able to plant three pollinator gardens on the campus, including over 30 milkweed plants they received from Monarch Watch, as well seedlings that the students raised in their classrooms.
+As part of the Eco-Schools process they also integrated the community into their program by working with local businesses that helped to support their efforts by donating topsoil, compost, and additional perennials.

 You don't have to travel far to join us for an event.
 Attend an upcoming event with one of our regional centers.